 To win their trust

 The value proposition is the most important part of any business relationship.
 It’s a promise that you make to your customers, and it’s what makes them want to work with you.
+Relationship marketing is entirely based on this principle.
 Trust is the foundation of any successful marketing relationship, but it can be hard to build trust when we are dealing with strangers online or in person.

 When creating the value proposition for your product or service, focus on three things: quality (the product or service), consistency (the way that it’s delivered), and transparency (how much information about what they need is provided).
 If these three components are present in every interaction between yourself and potential customers, then people will feel like they’re being treated fairly by whoever has this promise on their side.
 And if those same people stick around long enough for even more interactions with other companies under your umbrella brand name’s umbrella brand name extension…well then there may just be room left over after all!

 - To increase your conversion rates, you need to understand your audience.
 You can do this by asking questions and then listening carefully for the answers.

 - To increase conversion rates with a value proposition statement: write out what you want from them as customers (e.g., “I want my customers to become loyal followers.”)